Someone siphoned gallons of fuel from FEMA vehicle parked at Myrtle Beach hotel, cops say

-Fifteen gallons of diesel fuel was siphoned from a Federal Emergency Management Agency RV parked at a Myrtle Beach hotel, according to a police report.
+Fifteen gallons of diesel fuel were siphoned from a Federal Emergency Management Agency RV parked at a Myrtle Beach hotel, police say.

 A FEMA employee called Myrtle Beach police Saturday after noticing the vehicle lost fuel while parked near the Hilton Garden Inn on Coastal Grand Circle where she was staying, the report said.